-- You will almost certainly require radiation therapy, 5 days per week, usually for 3-4 weeks, after lumpectomy surgery, to reduce the chance of the cancer recurring in the breast (local recurrence). - There is a somewhat higher risk of developing a local recurrence of the cancer after lumpectomy than after mastectomy.
+- You will almost certainly require radiation therapy, 5 days per week, for 3-6 weeks, after lumpectomy surgery to reduce the chance of the cancer recurring in the breast (local recurrence). - There is a somewhat higher risk of developing a local recurrence of the cancer after lumpectomy than after mastectomy.
 However, local recurrence can be treated successfully with mastectomy, and overall survival with lumpectomy and mastectomy are equivalent.
-While a local recurrence is worrisome and will require treatment, it may not be fatal.
+While a local recurrence is worrisome, and does require treatment, it may not be fatal, and the vast majority of women who undergo breast conserving surgery will not experience a local recurrence.
 The real risk to your life is if the cancer spreads to another part of the body.
-Removing the entire breast does not affect the rate at which the disease spreads.
+Removing the entire breast does not affect the likelihood of spread to other parts of the body.

 - The breast cannot safely tolerate additional radiation if there is a recurrence in the same breast after lumpectomy.
 This is true for either a recurrence of the same cancer, or for a new cancer.
-If you have a second cancer in the same breast, your doctor will usually recommend that you have a mastectomy. - You may need to have one or more additional surgeries after your initial lumpectomy.
+If you have a second cancer in the same breast, your breast surgeon will usually recommend that you have a mastectomy. - You may need to have one or more additional surgeries after your initial lumpectomy.
 During lumpectomy, the breast surgeon removes the cancer and some of the normal tissue around it (called the margins).
 A pathologist looks to see if cancer cells are at the margins.
 If there are cancer cells at the margins, more tissue needs to be removed, until the margins are free of cancer.
 Therefore after the pathology report is available, if the margins are found to contain cancer cells, more surgery is required, which may take the form of a margin "re-excision", excising a small additional piece of breast tissue, or even in some cases, mastectomy.